 Companies that have sold tons of stock designs over many decades often will have what you’re looking for, image-wise.
 But beware that stock designs will be very heavy and thickly sewn (guaranteeing full coverage) and may not be appropriate for hats, unless marked as such.
 Further, the designs will come with suggested color sheets, as the files they give you will rarely have the actual colors used coded into them.
 Worse, if the file was converted by them, it was done as some big batch and no human ever bothered to examine each and every design in every file version.
 It’s impractical.

 Good design companies often provide free samples of their work.
 This has two benefits: You get to see their quality, and they get to keep you coming in to shop.
 Freebies are a good thing.
 Just don’t collect them all and never do anything with them.
-Really, what about the Nat Geo magazines you’ve collected from the 70s?
+Remember the National Geographic magazines you’ve collected from the 70s?
 You’ve never reopened one of them.
 Why have the clutter?

 Because the design companies may not have good file conversions, use your own software to convert and colorize commercial stock designs.
 There is also one patented product which helps analyze and repair stock design files, but that’s getting into sales, and we’re still in Designland.